Rayan-bashir/Privilee_test/README.md

 This Flutter project follows the **Clean Architecture** pattern to ensure a clean separation of concerns, improved testability, and scalability.
 Each feature is modularized and includes its own set of layers.
-The domain layer contains business logic and repository contracts that are shared between features.
+The domain layer contains business logic and a shared repository between features.

 ```
 lib/